-We only trim trees that pose a potential hazard to primary power lines.
+We only prune trees that pose a potential hazard to primary power lines.
 These are typically the highest (and sometimes also the second-highest) lines on a pole.
-We also trim trees and other vegetation to maintain EPB fiber optic lines and the existing right-of-way.
+We also prune trees and other vegetation to maintain EPB Fiber Optics lines, and the existing right-of-way.
 We prune all weak, damaged or dead limbs that hang above conductors.
 Pruning exceptions include low-growing trees (dogwoods, redbuds, ornamentals) and landscape quality trees less than 6 inches in diameter.

-Trees will be trimmed a minimum clearance of 10 feet from power lines.
-Limbs may be trimmed further from higher voltage lines.
-Limbs overhanging lines will be trimmed as high as possible.
-We will make every effort to eliminate weak, diseased, and dead limbs above the wires that may fall or blow into the wires.
+Trees will be pruned a minimum clearance of 10 feet from power lines.
+Limbs may be pruned further from higher voltage lines.
+Limbs overhanging lines will be pruned as high as possible.
+We will also eliminate weak, diseased, and dead limbs above the wires that may fall or blow into the wires.

 Do not plant climbing vines near power poles or guy wires, and do not plant shrubs or vines within 3’ to the side of, or 12’ in front of, ground-mounted transformer boxes.